rob-derosa/CustomVisionHack/guide/backend_guide.md

 1. It can take a few minutes before this process completes

-### Step 9: Write a document to your Cosmos SQL Database
+### Step 9: Write a document to your Cosmos DocumentDB Database

 1. Back in Visual Studio, right-click on the project's __Dependencies__ node and choose __Manage Nuget Packages...__
 1. Click on the __Browse__ tab and search for __DocumentDB__